Role of plasma waves in rescattering processes in intense laser fields: Compensation of the recolliding electron's magnetic drift by the plasma field

-Thus, the magnetic drift can be compensated by the shift due to the plasma field, but this takes place for a relatively high plasma density and low frequency of the laser field, so that $\omega_p \approx \omega_0/1.5$.
-Note also that the laser pulse duration should be very short.
+Thus, the magnetic drift can be compensated by the shift due to the plasma field, so that $x_{pl}/x_{Lor} \approx 1$.
+From Eq.~(\ref{Lor_pl}) we see that for different electron's trajectories this compensation takes place for different $\omega_{p}= \omega_0/g(\varphi)$.

+Fig~\ref{Lor_vs_pl} shows the coefficient $g$ together with the energy of the returning electron $\varepsilon$ as functions of $\varphi$.
+From the figure we can see that for the cut-off trajectory (i.e. the one providing highest harmonics near the plateau cut-off, $\varphi\approx 4.1$) the compensation takes place for a relatively high plasma density and low frequency of the laser field, so that $\omega_p \approx \omega_0/1.5$.
+Note that HHG can hardly be effective under such high plasma density, leading to weak HHG phase-matching and degradation of the harmonic radiation coherence due to the plasma microfield~\cite{Strel_Plat_Bec_2005}.
+Moreover, the laser pulse duration should also be very short.
 Namely, $D = 4$ corresponds to the pulse duration (full-width at half-maximum of the intensity) $\tau_{FWHM}\approx 1.2 T_0$, where $T_0=2 \pi/\omega_0$ is the laser cycle duration.

+Moreover, from Fig.~\ref{Lor_vs_pl} one can see that for the "short" electron's trajectory ($\varphi < 4.1$) the compensation takes place for lower plasma density.
+Consequently, the required laser pulse duration can be longer (for instant, $D = 4$ under $\omega_p = \omega_0/10$ corresponds to $\tau_{FWHM}\approx 8 T_0$).
+Such values of the plasma density and the pulse duration are typical for HHG experiments.
+Note that this is the "short" trajectory that provides a major contribution to the experimentally observed HHG signal for the plateau harmonics because the signal due to the "long" one has much higher divergence.

-In the case of plasma wave excitation by a pair of pulses (Fig.~\ref{fig:E_s_two_pulses}) the plasma field is higher and we have: so the required pulse duration is longer, namely it is $\tau_{FWHM}\approx 2.8 T_0$.
+In the case of plasma wave excitation by a pair of pulses (Fig.~\ref{fig:E_s_two_pulses}) the plasma field is higher and making a similar analytical calculation we find: so the compensation takes place for longer pulse durations and/or lower plasma densities.
 Further relaxation of the requirements to the plasma density and/or pulse duration can be achieved using the first pulse with higher intensity and/or circular polarization.
 In such a configuration the first pulse generates the plasma wave and the rescattering process is studied in the second linearly-polarized pulse.

-Thus, from the results of this section, one can conclude that HHG can hardly be effective under the compensation of the magnetic drift by the plasma field because such compensation requires high plasma density, leading to weak HHG phase-matching and degradation of the harmonic radiation coherence due to the plasma microfield~\cite{Strel_Plat_Bec_2005}.
-In contrast, the efficiency of other rescattering processes can be improved as a result of this compensation.